 Article 152(2)j and 157(2)k of the SOGL allows Elia to reduce respectively the positive and negative reserve capacity by concluding operational agreements with the TSOs of neighboring LFC blocks, and provided that the latter accept, that allow for the sharing of reserves in accordance with the provisions of Title 8 of the SOGL.
-Elia disposes of such agreements with RTE, Tennet and NGET which are expected to remain valid in 2020 and thereafter.
+Elia disposes of such agreements with German TSOs, RTE, Tennet and NGET which are expected to remain valid in 2020 and thereafter.

-Figure 11 illustrates that the capacity that can be accounted for in the dimensioning is limited by the dimensioning rules in these articles.
+Figure 13 illustrates that the capacity that can be accounted for in the dimensioning is limited by the dimensioning rules in these articles.
 First of all, article 152(2)k specifies that for the synchronous area CE, the reduction of the positive and negative reserve capacity on FRR of a LFC block is limited to the difference, if positive, between the size of the dimensioning incident (N-1) and the reserve capacity on FRR required to cover the LFC block imbalances during 99% of the time, based on the historical records referred to in article 152(2)a.
 Additionally, regarding the sharing of positive reserve capacity, the reduction in reserve capacity may never exceed 30% of the positive dimensioning incident.
 This limit is not applicable for sharing of negative FRR.

-Figure 11: Visual representation of the maximal sharing potential following SOGL by the surface between dimensioning incident (N-1) and historic LFC-block imbalances (SI 99%) for dimensioning positive FRR needs (left) and negative FRR needs (right)
+Figure 13 : Visual representation of the maximal sharing potential following SOGL by the surface between dimensioning incident (N-1) and historic LFC-block imbalances (SI 99%) for dimensioning positive FRR needs (left) and negative FRR needs (right)

-Based on an analysis of the historic LFC block imbalances from July 1, 2017 until June 30, 2019:
+Based on an analysis of the historic LFC block imbalances from July 1, 2017 until June 30, 2019 :

-- the 99% percentile of the positive LFC block imbalances is calculated at 492 MW; - the 99% percentile of the negative LFC block imbalances is calculated at 464 MW.
+⊖ the 99% percentile of the negative LFC block imbalances is calculated at 464 MW.

-Based on these principles, the maximum sharing capacity which can be used for the reduction of the positive reserve capacity on FRR can never exceed 312 MW, which is equal to 30% of the size of the positive dimensioning incident, currently determined at 1039 MW^{13} .
-This value determines the sharing limit as it is lower as the difference between size of the positive dimensioning incident, and the reserve capacity on FRR required to cover the positive LFC block imbalances during 99.0% of the time, i.e. 547 MW (1039 MW - 492 MW).
+Based on these principles, the maximum sharing capacity which can be used for the reduction of the positive reserve capacity on FRR can never exceed 312 MW, which is equal to 30% of the size of the positive dimensioning incident, currently determined at 1039 MW.
+This value determines the sharing limit as it is lower asthan the difference between the size of the positive dimensioning incident, and the reserve capacity on FRR required to cover the positive LFC block imbalances during 99.0% of the time, i.e. 547 MW (1039 MW - 492 MW). based on the minimum threshold determined in Section 6.1.

-In contrast, the maximum sharing capacity which can be used for the reduction of the negative reserve capacity on FRR depends on the scheduled direction of NEMO Link.
-For periods when NEMO-link is foreseen to be in export, or when the prediction is indecisive, the maximum capacity which can be taken into account as sharing is determined at 532 MW.
-This value is calculated as the difference between size of the negative dimensioning incident and the reserve capacity on FRR required to cover the positive LFC block imbalances during 99% of the time, i.e. 560 MW (1024 MW - 464 MW).
-In contrast, in periods where NEMO Link is foreseen to be in import, or in maintenance, the difference, if positive, the maximum capacity which can be taken into account as sharing is determined at 0 MW
+In contrast, the maximum sharing capacity which can be used for the reduction of the negative reserve capacity on FRR depends on the scheduled direction of NEMONemo Link.
+For periods when NEMO-linkNemo Link is foreseen to be in export, or when the prediction is indecisive, the maximum capacity which can be taken into account as sharing is determined at 532 MW.
+This value is calculated as the difference between size of the negative dimensioning incident and the reserve capacity on FRR required to cover the positive LFC block imbalances during 99% of the time, i.e. 560 MW (1024 MW - 464 MW). based on the minimum threshold determined in Section 6.1.
+In contrast, in periods where NEMONemo Link is foreseen to be in import, or in maintenance, the difference, if positive, the maximum capacity which can be taken into account as sharing is determined at 0 MW